jgillula/paperless-ngx-postprocessor/README.md

 * `PNGX_POSTPROCESSOR_PAPERLESS_API_URL=<url>`: The full URL to access the Paperless-ngx REST API (within the Docker container). (default: `http://localhost:8000/api`)
 * `PNGX_POSTPROCESSOR_PAPERLESS_SRC_DIR=<directory>`: The directory containing the source for the running instance of paperless-ngx (within the Docker container).
 If this is set incorrectly, postprocessor will not be able to automagically acquire the auth token. (default: `/usr/src/paperless/src`)
 * `PNGX_POSTPROCESSOR_POST_CONSUME_SCRIPT=<full path to script>`: A post-consumption script to run *after* paperless-ngx-postprocessor is done.
 All of the environment variables and parameters will be as described in [paperless-ngx's documentation](https://paperless-ngx.readthedocs.io/en/latest/advanced_usage.html#hooking-into-the-consumption-process) (except the values will reflect any new values updated during postprocessing).
+* `PNGX_POSTPROCESSOR_AI_USAGE=OLLAMA`: Choose wether you want to make use of now only Ollama is available.
+Please make sure, that Ollama is up and running and that the Environment Variable OLLAMA_HOST has been set with the proper url.(Possible Options are: NONE, OLLAMA; default:NONE)"}),
+* `PNGX_POSTPROCESSOR_OLLAMA_MODEL`: Choose which Ollama Model you want to use.
+Please be aware, that the Environment Variable PNGX_POSTPROCESSOR_AI_USAGE as well as the Environment Variable OLLAMA_HOST needs to be set in order for this to work.
+(Accepts every valid Model; default:gemma2)
+* `OLLAMA_HOST`: URL to your Ollama Server including the Port.
+For example http://192.168.15:100:11434

 ## Management